-The Antiquarians love this Set Of 6 unusual and opulent Pickard China Vintage Porcelain Pattern P59-11 Gold & Green Acanthus With Urns Service Plates, and are thrilled that we can offer them to you!
-Made from Heinrich and Co. blanks and decorated at the Pickard studios, these Pickard China Vintage Porcelain Pattern P59-11 Gold & Green Acanthus With Urns Service Plates evoke an elegant bygone era that you can revive every time you get this 'good stuff' out for your dining table.
-Measuring a generous 11" in diameter, this Set of 6 Pickard China Vintage Porcelain Pattern P59-11 Gold & Green Acanthus With Urns Service Plates are set against a rich cream background that reminds us of the way the extra egg yolks color French vanilla ice cream.
-A quarter-inch wide etched gold border at the rim, and a one-inch wide border on the verge of the vintage Pickard China porcelain plates handsomely frame the opulent design of gold urns, acanthus leaves and flowers with lovely soft green accents.
-There are two marks on the backs of this Set Of 6 Pickard China Vintage Porcelain Pattern P59-11 Gold & Green Acanthus With Urns Service Plates: the first mark is the green underglaze Heinrich and Co. stamp, and the second mark is the gold Pickard coat of arms, Mark 11, which dates this set of plates between 1925 and 1930.
-These Pickard China Vintage Porcelain Pattern P59-11 Gold & Green Acanthus With Urns Service Plates are in excellent and pristine condition.
-They are clean, and they were rarely, if ever used.
-We were unable to find evidence of utensil marks through the broad gold border or through any of the scrollwork on the rim.
-All things being said, these Pickard China Vintage Porcelain Pattern P59-11 Gold & Green Acanthus With Urns Service Plates are in truly excellent condition given that they are approximately 85 years old.
+We have six unusual and opulent Pickard porcelain dinner plates in a design of gold and green acanthus leaves with urns (Pattern P59-11).
+Made from Heinrich and Co. blanks and decorated at the Pickard studios, these stunning Pickard plates evoke an elegant bygone era: measuring a generous 11" in diameter, this set of 6 plates have a rich cream background evocative of the color that extra egg yolks lend to French vanilla ice cream.
+A quarter-inch wide etched gold border at the rim, and a one-inch wide gold border on the verge frame the opulent design of gold urns, acanthus leaves and flowers with lovely soft green accents.
+There are two marks on the backs of this set: the first mark is the green underglaze Heinrich and Co. stamp, and the second mark is the gold Pickard coat of arms, Mark 11, which dates this set of plates between 1925 and 1930.